 City Council and Public Works Authority

 The city's governing board is a council made up of eight members and the mayor.
 Each of the 4 wards elects 2 representatives with voting rights, and the mayor votes only to break a tie.
 Elections are held every two years, on the first Tuesday in odd-numbered years.
 The council member must reside in the ward they represent, but are elected city-wide.
 The council is the policy and budget making body for all city branches of government.
-The city council members are also the trustees for the Wagoner Public Works Authority, the entity that controls electric, water and waste water distribution.
+The city council members are also the trustees for the Wagoner Public Works Authority, the entity that controls electric, water and waste water distribution, and the City of Wagoner Economic Development Authority.

 The Council holds regular monthly meetings in the City Hall meeting room at 7:00pm the first Monday of each month unless it falls on a holiday and special meetings as required.
 Agendas are posted at the normal meeting location which is City Hall.
 Council meetings are conducted by the mayor who serves a four-year term and is paid a part time salary.